Farming and land use

 Common bioenergy crops include:

-• dedicated energy crops such as silvergrass and short rotation coppice
+- dedicated energy crops including perennial grasses such as silvergrass (miscanthus), and short rotation species like the coppice willow

-It is important to recognize the risks linked to energy crops, as planting the same crops across a large amount of land can lead to biodiversity loss.
+It is important to recognise the risks linked to energy crops, as planting the same crops across a large amount of land can lead to biodiversity loss.

 Download ‘Land Use Policies for a Net Zero UK’ from the Climate Change Committee for more detailed guidance on bioenergy crops.